Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Both systems have their fans, and the Shimano vs. SRAM debate seems never-ending.
 I recommend trying both to see which one suits you better.
 I’m more used to Shimano, but I find SRAM very intuitive.

-On the other hand, SRAM Rival has better chain management.
+SRAM Rival, on the other hand, has better chain management.
 The RD’s spring keeps the chain tensioned, eliminating chain slap when riding rough roads or cobblestones.

 Winner: Shimano